 It requires excellent tact and technical experience, especially as it has a lot to do with your vehicle’s power system.
-However, it’s not hard to do.
-If you follow these steps, you will have no problems installing your dash cam.
+However, Many motorists are confused about how to install a dash cam in your car and dash cam installation cost.
+Actually, it’s not hard to do.
+If you follow these steps, you will have no problems installing your dashboard camera.
 The necessary tools you will need are;

 3. Socket Wrench.